zetavg/chromium-website/site/chromium-os/developer-library/guides/chromiumos-architecture-porting-guide/index.md

 ## Various Upstream Projects

-Keep in mind that Chromium OS is based on a lot of upstream projects that we have not authored.
+Keep in mind that ChromiumOS is based on a lot of upstream projects that we have not authored.
 That means you can't really get by with just porting Chromium OS and forgetting about the rest.